 - Advanced study in performance or composition, or an appropriate graduate seminar each semester of the senior year.

-We offer students outside the Music major with the opportunity to earn Graduation with Distinction in Music Performance.
+We offer students outside the Music major the opportunity to earn Graduation with Distinction in Music Performance.
 We have made this offering an option because so many fine musicians attend Duke but do not choose to major in music, and yet performance remains a primary focus for them as they aim at a career in another field.
 For these highly motivated students, balancing a drive toward musical excellence with intellectual growth in other disciplines can be what defines their Duke experience.
-This aware is not intended to supplant Graduation with Distinction in the major, and therefore will not be considered for double honors, i.e., honors awarded in two units for a single thesis.
-Nor will students be considered eligible candidates for Graduation with Distinction if they are eligible candidates for Distinction in the Major based on the same thesis.
+This award is not intended to supplant Graduation with Distinction in the major, and therefore will not be considered for double honors, (i.e., honors awarded in two units for a single thesis.)

 Levels of distinction